LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/Monitoring APIs.md

 By using campaigns, brands can target specific audiences in order to achieve their business goals, such as increasing sales or generating leads.

 Using the Monitoring APIs, brands can:

 * Report on the customer’s journey inside the app

 * Get engagements based on the reported SDEs

 * Route conversations to a specific skill (based on engagements)

 While web messaging allows automatic capturing of events (using the LE Tag), when using campaigns for In-App Messaging, it is up to the app to report the various events by using the In-App Monitoring APIs as will be explained in this guide.

 ### Monitoring APIs

 The Monitoring APIs provide brands access to the LivePerson monitoring system.
 The APIs can be used for reporting engagement attributes and to retrieve engagements.
-The eligibility for an engagement is based on campaigns and engagements definitions.
+The eligibility for an engagement is based on campaigns and an engagement's definitions.

 Monitoring APIs include two APIs:

 * [sendSDE](https://developers.liveperson.com/android-monitoring_api.html) - Sends engagement attributes to LivePerson.
 Should be used whenever the app would like to report on an engagement attribute.

 * [getEngagement](https://developers.liveperson.com/android-monitoring_api.html) - In case that there is a matching campaign and engagement, getEngagement will return an engagement.
 The method can be used to send engagement attributes (as part of the request body) as well.

 #### Code Samples

 **Initialize SDK with Monitoring**

 ```java
 // Creating init object for the Monitoring APIs
 MonitoringInitParams monitoringInitParams = new MonitoringInitParams("AppInstallId");